tdwg/mids/current-draft /MIDS-definition-v0.17-13Jul2023.md

 > Note 5:	Beyond the recommendation above, the topic of persistent identification of specimen data is outside the scope of the present document.

-## 3.5 MIDS-1 Level of minimum information
+## 3.5 MIDS Levels of minimum information

 As outlined in Table 1, MIDS specifies three levels of ‘minimum information’, together with a pre-level, level zero (0).
 Except for level 0, each MIDS level of minimum information is a superset of the preceding level.